redis/redis-doc/topics/rediscli.md

 ## Preferences

-TThere are two ways to customize the CLI's behavior.
+There are two ways to customize the CLI's behavior.
 The file `.redisclirc` in your home directory is loaded by the CLI on startup.
 Preferences can also be set during a CLI session, in which case they will last only the the duration of the session.